 If we lied about Santa, then what about Jesus?
 What about God?
 What about the Bible?
 Again, questions of faith are challenging enough.
 Why add any thought that perhaps we’re not being truthful about these issues?

-Lying about Santa Violates Our Essential Family Policies
+Lying Violates Our Core Family Beliefs

 We have a few policies in our home that are foundational to our relationships.